Consider donating milk if you are breast-feeding and have a BRCA mutation

 What is the study for?
 More detail:

 We are initially looking at the DNA of epithelial cells from the breast that are always present in human milk.
 We are assessing the levels of accumulating mutations in cancer-related genes and changes in DNA methylation.
 We already have evidence of changes in milk cell DNA methylation that are linked to breast cancer risk and can see mutations in the milk of a small group of women who were lactating when they were diagnosed with breast cancer.
+Click to see a more detailed summary of our project and the researchers.

 How is the project supported?